Photo by Escape & Adventure Photography

 3. According to the Knot, what % of brides still wear the traditional diamond in their wedding ring?

-Photo by Ashley and Justin Photography
+Photo by Mather Photo and Film

 4. What is the largest wedding destination in the United States?

 Answer: Las Vegas with over 114k weddings a year (Hawaii ranks second).
+Unsurprisingly, Nevada also holds the record for the highest divorces.

 5. Which month is the least popular to get married in?